UNIT-Electronics/CH55x_SDCC_Doc/src/source/about.rst

 High-level languages simplify programming by abstracting away the intricate details of the microcontroller’s architecture.
 These languages use familiar words and statements, making them easier to learn and use.
 Examples of high-level languages include BASIC, C, Pascal, C++, and Java.
 Programs written in high-level languages are translated into machine code by a compiler, bridging the gap between human-friendly code and machine-understandable instructions.

-By understanding these different levels of programming languages, you can choose the most appropriate one for your project, balancing ease of use with the level of control you need over the hardware.
+By understanding these `different levels of programming languages <https://gmostofabd.github.io/8051-Assembly-Programming/>`_ , you can choose the most appropriate one for your project, balancing ease of use with the level of control you need over the hardware.